dmccreary/moving-rainbow/guide/getting-started.md

 ### Download the Adafruit NeoPixel Libaries

-Put the following URL in your browser:
+Click the link below or copy the following URL in your browser:

 [http://github.com/adafruit/Adafruit_NeoPixel](http://github.com/adafruit/Adafruit_NeoPixel)

 and "download" the NeoPixel Library zip file.
 Look for the "Download Zip" button in the lower right corner.

+### Unzip and Rename
+The software and you downloaded will be in a single zip file with the name:

+Adafruit_NeoPixel-master.zip

+You must first unzip this file onto your local hard drive.
+One way to do this is to right click over the file and look for an "unzip" option.

-### Unzip the software and you should see a folder like "Adafruit_NeoPixel-master"
+After you have unziped the file you will see a folder like "Adafruit_NeoPixel-master".

-### Rename folder to 'Adafruit_NeoPixel' and install in Arduino/Libraries folder.
+Next, you must ename folder to 'Adafruit_NeoPixel' and copy it into the correct location.
+Typically this is in Arduino/Libraries folder in your home directory.

+### Restart the Arduino IDE

-### Restart Arduino IDE, then open File->Sketchbook->Library->Adafruit_NeoPixel->strandtest sketch.
+After you have the library in the right location you must Restart Arduino IDE.
+Then open File->Sketchbook->Library->Adafruit_NeoPixel->strandtest sketch.
 ### Change the line that initializes the strip to use pin 12

     Adafruit_NeoPixel strip = Adafruit_NeoPixel(12, 12, NEO_GRB + NEO_KHZ800);